 García Hoz himself (1946 and 1948; 1953, 1976) published articles such as “Quantitative evolution of vocabulary in school children from nine to eighteen years old”, which set the start of a fertile line of research in the context of his work, and “Experimental study of the teacher’s function”, which brought to Spain an empirical perspective on how to study teachers in the classroom.

-At the same time, changes were underway at Bordón.
+Changes were underway at Bordón.
 For instance, at the journal, which changed its name to Bordón.
 Journal of Pedagogy, a Scientific Committee was created, and the section called “Experiences” was added as a place where professionals in education could present their experiences.

 Creation of a Scientific Committee made up of experts, representatives from all areas of pedagogical knowledge and belonging to universities from all over the nation.